Inside Salon D Dallas

  Provide a time and cost estimate.
 The hair straightening process takes precision and

 time.
-Because of that, we charge by the hour.
-If we feel you are comparison price
+Because of that, I charge by the hour.
+If I feel you are comparison price

-shopping, that’s a red flag for us and we will refer you to other stylists who may be willing
+shopping, that’s a red flag for hair health is second to savings and I can refer you to other stylists who may be willing

 to assist.
 More on pricing below.

-Occasionally in consultations, clients will ask what products we’ll be using.
+Occasionally in consultations, clients will ask what products I will be using.
 For a variety of

-reasons, we don’t share that information in advance.
+reasons, I don’t share that information in advance.
 However, if you have a particular brand

-you’re interested in, please let us know.
-We will try to accommodate but recognize that the
+you’re interested in, please let me know.
+I will try to accommodate but recognize that the

 product may not be right for you.
 Yuko, for example, is one of the most premium brands and is

 one of the most gentle products.
 It will not straighten all hair types.
-For that reason, we select
+For that reason, I select

 products based on individual client needs.

-Ultimately, we are responsible for the results and would never allow a client to be the sole
+Ultimately, I am responsible for the results and would never allow a client to be the sole

 decision maker on product selection, timing, or usage, as it would be irresponsible,